Olcat35412/SSR_VibraProfiler/README.md

 This script integrates three key steps:

--Assembly of sequencing data using Minia-
+-Assembly of sequencing data using Minia

--Extraction of SSR information using MISA-
+-Extraction of SSR information using MISA

--Screening of SSR information and model construction-
+-Screening of SSR information and model construction

 Essential Parameters:
 ```